 There’s something magical about a wintertime train ride.
 The further you get from the city, the more pristine the snowy landscapes become.
 The skyscrapers give way to forest.
-You have a front-row seat for nature’s spontaneous performances.
+You have a front-row seat to nature’s spontaneous performances.
 Snowflakes float down to rest on tree branches.
 A gust of wind ruffles the needles of a spruce tree.
 With any luck, you may even catch a glimpse of a hare or a partridge.

 Why “La Tuque”?